Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 23.28.06 UTC
+- WIB: Minggu, 2 Maret 2025 00.21.37 UTC
-- WITA: Minggu, 2 Maret 2025 00.28.06 UTC
+- WITA: Minggu, 2 Maret 2025 01.21.37 UTC
-- WIT: Minggu, 2 Maret 2025 01.28.06 UTC
+- WIT: Minggu, 2 Maret 2025 02.21.37 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success